meinagong/meina-v1/README.md

 a real safari with no bug spray.

 ### Expanding content
-I originally had all of the content of the site exposed immediately, and changed that for 2 reasons:

-1) The loading message was kind of ugly and gross to have showing first thing
-2) That's a lot of scrolling for small screens

-So, it had to be expanded.
 This part was actually pretty simple.
 The `classList` DOM property already has a built-in function called `toggle`, so I just toggled a CSS class to make the content display.